cypress-io/cypress/docs/source/api/commands/clock.md

 **Access the clock object to restore native functions**

-In general, it should not be necessary to manually restore the native functions that `cy.clock()` overrides, since this is done automatically between tests.
-But if you need to, the `clock` object yielded has a `.restore` method.
+In general, it should not be necessary to manually restore the native functions that `cy.clock()` overrides since this is done automatically between tests.
+But if you need to, the `clock` object yield has a `.restore()` method.

 ```javascript
 cy.clock().then(function (clock) {